Karlson History, Family Crest & Coats of Arms

-Germany, is the homeland of the proud surname Karlson.
+Schleswig-Holstein, which is the northernmost state in western Germany, is the homeland of the proud surname Karlson.
 German surnames developed at a time when most of Schleswig, and most of the German provinces, were states of the Holy Roman Empire.
 At first people used only a single name, but as the population grew and people began to travel, they began to find it necessary to take on an additional name to differentiate themselves.
 Fairly general principles guided the development of hereditary surnames in Schleswig.
 Two of the common types of family names found in the Schleswig are patronymic surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
 The surname Karlson derived from the Old German personal name Karl, which is derived from the Middle Latin word "carolus," which refers to an adult male.

 Early Origins of the Karlson family

-Early History of the Karlson family
+Important Dates for the Karlson family

 Karlson Spelling Variations

 Spelling variations of this family name include: Karlson, Carlson, Karlsen, Carlsen, Karlsson, Karlssen, Carlsson and many more.

 Early Notables of the Karlson family (pre 1700)